Mulenga Mulenga

 Mulenga Jestina Mulenga (born 1987) is a Zambian painter, writer, sculptor and photographer.

 Mulenga is a freelance female artist on the Zambia Art scene.
 She has been practicing her artistic on a professional level since 2009.
 Mulenga is a painter, sculptor, writer and photographer.
 She holds an Art & Design Diploma from Evelyn Hone College of Commerce and Applied Arts.
 She also has a particular interest in art administration, and currently she is a committee member of the Insaka International Artists Trust (IIAT) and works in the Insakartists Office.
 Her works can be easily be identified by the palette knife marks and the use of raw colours.
 Currently she is practising her artistic skills at the Art Academy Without Walls (AAWW) Studio in Lusaka, Zambia.

 Early years and education

 Mulenga was born in 1987 in Lusaka, Zambia.
 She attended the Evelyn Hone College of Applied Arts and Commerce where she acquired a diploma in Art and Design.
 She became an Asiko International School Alumni under CCA Lagos in 2015 and in 2016, she attended the summer school at International Summer Academy of fine Arts in Salzburg, Austria.

 Career

-Mulenga began her professional career in art in 2009.
-She currently works at the Art Academy Without Walls (AAWW) Studio in Lusaka, Zambia.
+Mulenga's work spans multiple media, including painting, sculpture, photography, installation and performance.
+She began her professional career in art in 2009, and currently works at the Art Academy Without Walls (AAWW) Studio in Lusaka, Zambia.